The Complete Guide

 Again, it is important to note that even though most concentrates are known by their appearance, the real difference between products is how they are made.
 Different extraction methods alter the chemical and biological makeup of the final product form in ways that are not forthright to the naked eye, which is why it is always important as a consumer to understand the process behind the product.

 While many side in favor of non-solvent extracts, the argument for solvent-based extractions is strong too and has many devout supporters.
-Now that the perceived dangers of producing solvent-based extractions has been alleviated by certified extraction lab requirements, there is little opposition to safety or explosion risks.
+Now that the perceived dangers of producing solvent-based extractions have been alleviated by certified extraction lab requirements, there is minimal risk for explosion or safety hazards.
 Many people believe solvent-based extractions to be more potent, containing what is called a "full-spectrum" of cannabinoids and terpenes that greatly influence the flavor, aroma, and effects of the concentrate.
 Because the flower is not physically agitated (like bubble hash or rosin) and cannabinoids are pulled from the plant by passing solvent, the structure of the bud is kept intact throughout the process.
 Not only does this reduce plant matter from being accidentally extracted, but also preserves terpenes remarkably well.

 Both solvent-based and non-solvent concentrates are superb methods of consuming cannabis, and by knowing the key differences consumers are able to make educated decisions based on their personal preferences.
 One thing is certain however, no matter which extraction method you choose, there are no shortages of effective, high-quality options to select from in either variety.